HeyDyHo/Plah/README.md

     $users = User::getInstance()->find(array('first_name' => 'John'), array(), array('last_name' => -1), 0, 10, $count, $found);
     echo $count;  //This will be the number of all elements with the first name John, maybe 0, 5, 10 or even 100 echo $found;  //This will be 10 or less because the result set is limited to max 10

+The `count()` function is a wrapper around the `MongoCursor` `count()` function, but accepts a query parameter as well as a skip and a limit parameter just like the `find()` function.
+It returns the number of datasets found by the query, limited by skip and limit.
+Keep in mind: This is only useful in cases where only the number of datasets matters, in all other cases the `$count` and `$found` parameters of the `find()` function will do a better job because no second query is necessary to get the datasets.
+Here is an example for a count only query:

+    //Count the users with first name John echo User::getInstance()->count(array('first_name' => 'John'));

 You can set some options for the MongoDB connection via the Plah class or a config file.
 Most of the options should be clear, mongodb.db is the database that is used for authentication if user and password are set.